Nenad Rašić: Political career

-In 2006, he was one of the founders of the Independent Liberal Party (SLS), a Serb minority party in Kosovo.
+In 2006, he was one of the founders of the Independent Liberal Party (SLS), a minor party in Kosovo.
 On 9 January 2008, Rašić was appointed minister of labor and social welfare of Kosovo as part of the cabinet of Hashim Thaçi and served in this position until 2014.
 Rašić stated that the best period of the development of the "political being of Serbs" was from 2008 to 2012.

 In May 2013, Rašić, along with few SLS MP's, formed a new parliamentary group in the Assembly of Kosovo.
-Shortly after, Rašić was kicked out of SLS.
+Shortly after, Rašić was expelled from SLS.
 In March 2014, Rašić founded the Progressive Democratic Party (PDS).

 Following the 2014 parliamentary elections, PDS won 0.82% of the popular vote and Rašić was elected member of the Assembly of Kosovo as its sole MP.
 Shortly after, he joined the parliamentary group of the Serbian government-backed Serb List (SL).
 At the time of cooperation with the Serb List, he claimed that Serbs "simply have no other state, nor a higher authority than Belgrade" and criticized Albanian politicians for not implementing the Brussels Agreement.
 In 2015, Rašić was a candidate for mayor of Gračanica, finishing second to Vladeta Kostić of SL.

 Progressive Democratic Party participated in the 2019 parliamentary elections as part of the Freedom Coalition (Koalicija Sloboda).
 The coalition initially included European Movement of Serbs in Kosovo led by former Serbian government minister Rada Trajković and the New Party of Kosovo led by Dragiša Mirić.
 Mirić's party left the alliance because of an election campaign video that Rašić recorded in Albanian language.
-This video criticized by the Serb List and Serbian politicians.
+This video was criticized by the Serb List and Serbian politicians.
 The coalition failed to gain any parliamentary seats, gaining only 0.08% of the popular vote.

 On 2 April 2020, Prime Minister Albin Kurti appointed Rašić the director of the Office for Communities.
 On 23 April, Rašić resigned because of the indictment brought against him for alleged abuse of official duty and was succeeded by Cvetko Veljković.

 On 22 February 2021, Rašić's teenage son was beaten up in his high school in Laplje Selo, with Albin Kurti calling this incident an "attack against Nenad Rašić".

 Rašić endorsed the Civic Initiative for Freedom, Justice and Survival (GI SPO) for the 2021 parliamentary elections as he was unable to run as candidate due to the indictment against him.
 During the election campaign, Rašić and Cvetko Veljković, together with Albin Kurti, visited Štrpce.
 The list failed to get elected to the Assembly.